DinosaurTheory Introduction and Evidence Summary

 Display of Edmontosaurus, a dinosaur with the typical form of a strong tail and powerful rear legs - features potentially suited for moving quickly through shoulder-height water.
 Many dinosaurs had a form similar to this even though it is unlikely that these dinosaurs spent much time in water.

-While much attention is given to the large size of dinosaurs, there is a tendency to overlook their distinctive shape: most dinosaurs have strong tails and much larger rear legs compared to their forelimbs.
+While much attention is given to the large size of dinosaurs, there is a tendency to overlook their distinctive shape: except for the largest dinosaurs, most dinosaurs have strong tails and much larger rear legs compared to their forelimbs.
 But why is this the case?
 What is the reason behind the typical dinosaur form being so different from that of modern terrestrial vertebrates?

 With such strong rear legs for propulsion and a powerful tail capable of movement similar to that of aquatic vertebrates - like a crocodile’s - this body shape might have been useful if the dinosaur were constantly moving across a river or shallow lake, provided the water remained at just the right depth.

 Dinosaurs were probably not breathing underwater, and based on the dissimilarity between their feet and those of modern aquatic or semi-aquatic animals, it seems unlikely that they spent much time in the water.
-But if dinosaurs were not submerged in water, then what was this dense fluid that gave purpose to their large, muscular tail and powerful rear legs?
+But if dinosaurs were not submerged in water, then what conditions would make this body plan advantageous?
+Why did these dinosaurs have a muscular tail and powerful rear legs?

 5. Flying Pterosaurs Paradox